vkalaparthy/ReadMeGenerator/README.md

 ## Installation
 Clone the GitHub repository and Install the packages needed by running npm install, you will see node_modules created.
 ## Usage
-node index.js in the local Integrated Terminal and answer all the questions
+Open an integrated terminal and run "node index.js" at the promt and answer all the questions
 ## License
 MIT
 Copyright © 2020-present, Vani Kalaparthy.
 Released under the MIT License.